If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What are the symptoms of chlamydia?

-Often, chlamydia causes no symptoms at all, especially in the early stages of infection.
-Many people are not even aware that they are infected.
+In the early stages of the disease, there are often no symptoms.
+Most people don’t know they have it.
 Symptoms are more likely to occur 1 to 3 weeks after exposure and can include:

 - Lower abdominal pain